ansys/ansys-sphinx-theme/README.rst

 Documentation
 ~~~~~~~~~~~~~
-Full documentation can be found at `PyAnsys Sphinx Theme Documentation <https://sphinxdocs.pyansys.com>`_.
+Full documentation can be found at `Ansys Sphinx Theme Documentation <https://sphinxdocs.pyansys.com>`_.
 The webpage was
 also built using the ``ansys-sphinx-theme``, so visit the site for a
 preview of the theme.